flaneurette/Artisan/README.md

 # Artisan
 Artisan is a responsive and complete modern shopping cart software, specifically engineered for Artisans who want to sell their products online.
-The dashboard is intuitive and easy to use, and also comes with a default Artisan storefront.
+The dashboard is intuitive and easy to use, and Artisan also comes with a default responsive storefront.
 Artisan is written in PHP and uses a MySQL database architecture.

 <img src="https://github.com/flaneurette/Artisan/blob/main/assets/images/demo-artisan.png" />